chevah/geck/content/python.rst

     import this

-* For python, we have pocket-lint that checks for PEP8 and some other things.
+* For python, we have scame that checks for PEP8 and some other things.

 * `Python PEP 8 <http://www.python.org/dev/peps/pep-0008/>`_
   Style guide for Python code.